rawiriblundell/jsonprint/README.md

 # jsonprint.sh
-A shell function library to assist with formatting output into json.
+A shell function library to assist with formatting shell script output in json.

 ## Pre-emptive FAQ